About Think Create Learn

 My name is Llewelyn Fernandes.
 By training and profession I am a computer scientist.
 I am also what is commonly called these days a "maker".
 I make things.
 I enjoy making things.
 I have a passion for making things.
 I need to make things!
 And through that making I have learnt far more than I ever learnt in a classroom.
 By forming Think Create Learn my aim is to bring a making-based approach to learning to my students, making learning fun, creative, interactive, productive and ultimately successful.

 I gained a degree in Computer Science from Brunel University in 1989 and spent 28 years building a very successful career in software development and consultancy.
 From my initial job, writing low-level code for printer drivers, to my most recent job working for a global IT services company specialising in business intelligence solutions, I've worked with many organisations, from small charities to large corporate household names.
-As part of my role I've enjoyed the opportunity to mentor and train a number of colleagues.

 Whilst working at the cutting-edge on big projects with big companies was very exciting, working in a senior management role took me away from the day-to-day hands-on activity that got me into computer programming and other forms of making when I was a teenager.
 Occasionally in my management role I would find an opportunity to get stuck into a little bit of programming or design work which would re-invigorate my passion for a brief moment, before I'd have to hand the work over to a younger colleague to complete.
 Moving into teaching hits two of my "happy" buttons.
 Firstly I can get back to the nuts-and-bolts of programming and making from scratch.
 Secondly, I can get the immense satisfaction of passing on my knowledge and experience to the enthusiastic individuals who will become the programmers, computer engineers and makers of the future.

 I hold a current Enhanced Disclosure and Barring Service (DBS) certificate and work with universities, schools and individuals.